-We are the exclusive contractor with the DLA Disposition Services for the sale of surplus and scrap assets of the U.S. Department of Defense in the United States.
+We have two material contracts with the DoD under which we acquire, manage and sell government property.
 This relationship provides a significant supply of goods that we offer to our buyer base through our online marketplace www.govliquidation.com.
 In support of these contracts, we provide services in over 1 million square feet of military warehouse space at over 150 military bases throughout the United States.

-We have two material contracts with DoD under which we acquire, manage and sell government property.
-The largest contract was originally awarded in June 2001, was renewed in December 2008, and relates to usable surplus property of DoD turned in to the DLA Disposition Services and located in the United States, Puerto Rico and Guam, such as computers, electronics, office supplies, equipment, aircraft parts, clothing and textiles (the "Surplus Contract").
+The largest contract was originally awarded in June 2001, was renewed in December 2008, was extended in January 2014, and relates to usable surplus property of the DoD turned in to the DLA Disposition Services and located in the United States, Puerto Rico and Guam, such as computers, electronics, office supplies, equipment, aircraft parts, clothing and textiles (the "Surplus Contract").
 The second contract was awarded in June 2005 and relates to substantially all scrap property of DoD turned into the DLA Disposition Services, such as metals, alloys, and building materials.
 Property sold under the contracts is "demilitarized" prior to sale and does not include weapons or hazardous materials (the "Scrap Contract").